UMBCCyberDawgs/old-resources/contributing.md

 For more information on how to fork a repository on GitHub please review their [documentation][3] and for submitting pull requests [here][4].

+## Adding a page

+### Content

+To add a new page, first figure out what section you want to add to.
+Currently, we're trying to structure our URLs like `umbccd.umbc.edu/resources/path/the-topic/`.
+As a result, our folder structure has to mirror that.
+So for instance, for the Intro to Security section, there's an intro folder.
+To add a page to that section, you would add a new folder corresponding to the path you want it to have, then the actual content goes in a index.md file within that new folder.

+### Navigation

+To add to the left hand side navigation, you'll need to add a few lines to `\_data/sidebars/home_sidebar.yml`.
+It should be fairly straightforward.

 [1]: https://git-scm.com/downloads